National Theatre, Singapore: Architecture

-AWP Pte Ltd were the Architects of the building.
-The most significant feature of the National Theatre was its huge 150-tonne cantilevered steel roof which stretched to the slopes of Fort Canning; a five-pointed facade which represented the five stars of the Singapore flag in the same way as its outdoor fountain was supposed to represent the crescent moon.
+AWP Pte Ltd were the architects of the building with Alfred Wong as the main architect.
+The theatre's huge 150 t cantilevered steel roof stretched to the slopes of Fort Canning; a five-pointed facade which represented the five stars of the Singapore flag in the same way as its outdoor fountain was supposed to represent the crescent moon.
 The theatre had no side or rear walls and only the huge roof shielded the audience from the elements.
 It also had a revolving stage which was rarely used and cost S$10,000 annually to maintain.

 Notable events

-Many important performances were staged at the National Theatre from 1966 to 1982, the annual National Day Rally was held at the theatre too.
-Its first show, the Southeast Asian Cultural Festival, was attended by 11 Asian countries such as princesses from Cambodia, glamorous film stars from Hong Kong and folk dancers from all neighbouring countries.
-These performers were taking part for the first time in which the First President of Singapore, Encik Yusof bin Ishak described the event as a "South-East Asian cultural renaissance".
+Its first show, the Southeast Asian Cultural Festival, was attended by 11 Asian countries such as princesses from Cambodia, film stars from Hong Kong and folk dancers from neighbouring countries.
+These performers were taking part for the first time in which the President of Singapore Yusof bin Ishak described the event as a "South-East Asian cultural renaissance".

+Many important performances were staged at the National Theatre from 1966 to 1982 with the annual National Day Rally being was held at the theatre too.

 In the 1960s and early 1970s, many world-famous and legendary personalities that have performed at the theatre, included the following: